 Fill out the petition to the best of your ability.
 Be sure to indicate your Expected Graduation Term (EGT) on the petition.
 To view your official EGT go to your MyUCSC Student Center, click on “Student Advising Summary”, then click on the “Degree” tab – your EGT will be listed here.
 Please note that the EGT for most students reflects one extra quarter beyond what they will need to complete requirements.
 You do not need to have your EGT adjusted if you are planning to graduate before the term indicated; if you need to attend after this term, however, it is very important you contact your college to request an adjustment or extension.

 STEP 2: Bring your Petition for Major/Minor Declaration AND your Academic Planning Form to the Anthropology Department Office (361 Social Sciences 1) during regular drop-in advising hours.
 Meet with an Anthropology Peer Adviser or the Undergraduate Adviser to review your declaration form and discuss your academic plan and major requirements.

-If you are a transfer student then you must provide the department with an unofficial copy of your transcript from any institution where you took anthropology courses that you would like to apply to the major requirements.
+If you are a transfer student, you must provide the department with an unofficial copy of your transcript from any institution where you took anthropology courses that you would like to apply to the major requirements.
 Please do this as soon as possible as it may effect your enrollment in anthropology courses that have prerequisites.